matttoensing/sweater-weather/README.md

 unsplash_key: <Unsplash key goes here>
 ```

+## Usage

 Great!
 Now that you have all the API keys, you are ready to run the application.
 I recommend using <a href="https://www.postman.com/">Postman</a> for all your API needs as a developer, however local host will do as well.

-## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+From the command line, run `rails s` to start your local server.
+Now that the server has been fired up, you can checkout all the endpoints in postman.
+Use the url `http://localhost:3000` in postman to send requests to your server.
+A detailed list of the endpoints that are available within this application are in the table below.

 <!-- ROADMAP -->